Tarballwalf/tarball.alf/posts/markdown/adobeCloud.md

 ![rutracker](./assets/adobeCloud/rutracker.png)

-Download it like you would normally do with a torrent.
+Download it as you would normally do with a torrent.

 For installation check out [this](https://telegra.ph/Guide-of-Installation-05-19) guide